 - Low levels of magnesium

-While serious side effects and health problems from Prilosec are rare, they can cause injury and even death.
+While serious side effects and health problems from Prilosec are rare, these PPI’s can cause injury and even death.
 If you have suffered a severe injury due to using Prilosec, such as kidney disease or kidney damage, it is essential to consult with a personal injury attorney experienced with lawsuits related to drug injuries.

 More information about the health dangers of Prilosec is below.